All the Sun Princess Dining Options – So Many Choices, So Little Time

 Royal Afternoon Tea – Deck 7

-This unique tea experience was offered on select sea days and needed a reservation via the dining line.
-The event was held in the intimate Good Spirits Bar which meant that seating was quite limited.
+This unique tea experience was offered on select sea days and required a reservation.
+The event was held in the intimate Good Spirits Bar, which meant that seating was quite limited.

 My Royal Afternoon Tea seating in the Good Spirits Bar on the Sun Princess